-Certificate to Accompany Restated Articles or Amended and Restated Articles (PURSUANT TO NRS 78.403)

-Officer's Statement (PURSUANT TO NRS 80.030)
+Certificate of Amendment (PURSUANT TO NRS 78.380 & 78.385/78.390) Certificate to Accompany Restated Articles or Amended and Restated Articles (PURSUANT TO NRS 78.403) Officer's Statement (PURSUANT TO NRS 80.030)

 TYPE OR PRINT - USE DARK INK ONLY - DO NOT HIGHLIGHT 1.
 Entity information: Name of entity as on file with the Nevada Secretary of State: InVivo Therapeutics Holdings Corp.
-Entity or Nevada Business Identification Number (NVID): C7829-2003 ☐ Certificate to Accompany Restated Articles or Amended and Restated Articles 2.
-Restated or Amended and Restated Articles - No amendments; articles are restated only and are signed by an Restated Articles: officer of the corporation who has been authorized to execute the certificate by (Select one) resolution of the board of directors adopted on: The certificate correctly sets forth the text of the articles or certificate as amended (If amending and to the date of the certificate. restating only, complete section 1,2 3, 5 and 6) Amended and Restated Articles Restated or Amended and Restated Articles must be included with this filing type.
-Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.380 - Before 3.
-Type of Amendment Filing Being Completed: (Select only one box) The undersigned declare that they constitute at least two-thirds of the board of directors (Check only one box) incorporators (If amending, complete section 1, 3, 5 and 6.)
-The undersigned affirmatively declare that to the date of this certificate, no stock of the corporation has been issued Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.385 and 78.390 - After Issuance of Stock) The vote by which the stockholders holding shares in the corporation entitling them to exercise at least a majority of the voting power, or such greater proportion of the voting power as may be required in the case of a vote by classes or series, or as may be required by the provisions of the articles of incorporation have voted in favor of the amendment is: Officer's Statement (foreign qualified entities only) Name in home state, if using a modified name in Nevada Jurisdiction of formation: Changes to takes the following effect: The entity name has been amended.
+Entity or Nevada Business Identification Number (NVID): C7829-2003 2.
+Restated or Certificate to Accompany Restated Articles or Amended and Restated Articles Amended and Restated Articles - No amendments; articles are restated only and are signed by an Restated Articles: officer of the corporation who has been authorized to execute the certificate by (Select one) resolution of the board of directors adopted on: The certificate correctly sets forth the text of the articles or certificate as amended (If amending and to the date of the certificate. restating only, complete section 1,2 3, 5 and 6) Amended and Restated Articles Restated or Amended and Restated Articles must be included with this filing type.
+3. Type of Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.380 - Before Amendment Filing Issuance of Stock) Being Completed: The undersigned declare that they constitute at least two-thirds of the (Select only one box) following: (Check only one box) incorporators board of directors (If amending, complete section 1, 3, 5 and 6.)
+The undersigned affirmatively declare that to the date of this certificate, no stock of the corporation has been issued Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.385 and 78.390 - After Issuance of Stock) The vote by which the stockholders holding shares in the corporation entitling them to exercise at least a majority of the voting power, or such greater proportion of the voting power as may be required in the case of a vote by classes or series, or as may be required by the provisions of the articles of incorporation have voted in favor of the amendment is: Majority of outstanding shares Officer's Statement (foreign qualified entities only) -Name in home state, if using a modified name in Nevada: Jurisdiction of formation: Changes to takes the following effect: ☐ The entity name has been amended.
 Dissolution The purpose of the entity has been amended.
 Merger The authorized shares have been amended.
 Conversion Other: (specify changes) Officer's Statement must be submitted with either a certified copy of or a certificate evidencing the filing of any document, amendatory or otherwise, relating to the original articles in the place of the corporations This form must be accompanied by appropriate fees.